SSE is the bright spark behind Southern Electric, Hydro, and SWALEC, but it's got another utility under its belt too: broadband. So is it any good?

 It's not bad!
 It's very easy to use and set up, and hooking your devices up to the 'net is a breeze.
 Dual-band Wi-Fi is present to help wireless speeds along, and gigabit ethernet ports are there to give you the fastest possible speeds on wired connections too.

 Compared to most routers that come with ADSL broadband, it's one of the best; but that's not quite the case for routers that come with fibre optic packages.
-The BT Smart Hub and Sky Q Hub, for instance - available with BT Infinity and Sky Fibre - are just that little bit more high-powered and have some smarter features on board.
+The BT Smart Hub and Sky Q Hub, for instance - available with BT Fibre Optic Broadband and Sky Fibre - are just that little bit more high-powered and have some smarter features on board.

 As low-cost home phone goes, that's not a bad lot, particularly for international calling.
-That said, it's a bit rubbish that only 20 countries are covered - you're out of luck if you want a cheaper way to phone anywhere else.
+That said, only 35 countries are covered - you're out of luck if you want a cheaper way to phone anywhere else.
 There isn't any way to get reduced rates when you call mobile numbers either.

 Extras and benefits